Good Butterfly News Stories

 It is commonly planted and much loved.
 Grown as both mature trees and hedging, it is ubiquitous in parks and in suburban and rural gardens.
 Its rapid growth makes it an effective screen, and it gives shelter from the wind.

 What about Cherry Laurel as our national shrub?
 Our garden centres and nurseries do a roaring trade in this hedging plant.
-It wins the favour of more gardeners than Hawthorn or Gorse, fast-growing and evergreen, it forms a solid-looking hedge after a couple of years.
+It wins the favour of more gardeners than Hawthorn, Gorse, or any native shrub.
+Fast-growing and evergreen, it forms a solid-looking hedge after a couple of years.

 As for a national flowering herb, look no further than another garden favourite, Montbretia Crocosmia x crocosmiiflora.
 A hybrid (like Leylandii), it produces lance-shaped foliage and bright orange-red blooms.
 It expands its population with gusto, bringing an end to native hedge bank herbs by simply outmuscling these weaklings.
 It relishes the mild western counties and is exploding along roadsides, adding its colour to that of another rampant non-native, Fuchsia Fuchsia magellanica, another candidate for national shrub.